Shelley Klammer

 2. As you rest in the particularity of the emotional pain in your body, it might have a story to tell you about how it feels apart from your love in some way.
 It might, for example, feel bitter, lonely, mistrustful, or angry.

-3. When you have a feeling-sense of a part of you feels separated away from love, intuitively paint this particular "feeling tone" in your art journal.
+3. When you have a feeling sense that a part of you feels separated away from love, intuitively paint this particular "feeling tone" in your art journal.

 4. Allow the pain of your separateness to move into your hand, into the brush, and onto your paper.
 As an image emerges, welcome it.
-Your painting might be elaborate, or simply be lines, colours or shapes that do not make rational sense at first.
+Your painting might be elaborate or be lines, colours or shapes that initially do not make rational sense.

-5. When you are finished with your painting, say "hello" to it, and sit with it for a while.
+5. When you finish your painting, say "hello" to it and sit with it for a while.
 Keep it company.
 Realize that this painting might express a part of you that you regularly ignore.
-Perhaps your painting has a direct message for you.
+Your painting may have a direct message for you.
 It might be saying something like, "Pay attention to me.
 I need love.
 I am angry.
 Stop hurting me.
 Stop ignoring me."

 Love and Pain

-In the illness healing process, the aim is to heal the aspects of your mind that are separated away from love.
-Healing the roots of illness involves coming out of isolation and joining with other people, as well as rebonding to your younger hurting selves.
+In the illness healing process, the aim is to heal the aspects of your mind that are separated from love.
+Healing the roots of illness involves coming out of isolation and joining with other people, as well as rebonding with your younger, hurting selves.
 Healing illness also involves connecting to the spiritual love you experience as your Higher Power for extra support.

 You might have to deal with the physical fallout of illness, old age, or disability, but it is also possible to feel deeply connected to love, whatever your health situation.
 Even in the midst of body pain, you can find great presence, peace, and appreciation for what is.